Gage Froerer

-Gage Froerer (born September 15, 1952) is an American realtor who served as a Republican member of the Utah House of Representatives for District 8 since from January 1, 2007 to January 2019.
+Gage Froerer (born September 15, 1952) is an American realtor who served as a Republican member of the Utah House of Representatives for District 8 since from January 1, 2007, to January 2019.
 Froerer was a candidate for the Utah State Senate in 2004.

 Early life and career

-Froerer earned a Bachelor of Science degree in finance from Utah State University and a MBA from the University of Utah.
+Froerer earned a Bachelor of Science degree in finance from Utah State University and an MBA from the University of Utah.
 He works in real estate and lives in Huntsville, Utah with his wife Gloria and three children.